How and When to Harvest Garlic

 So, when should you harvest your growing garlic bulbs?

-This is not an exact science, and it largely depends on the sort your growing and the climate you’re in.
+This is not an exact science, and it largely depends on the sort you’re growing and the climate you’re in.
 It is also important to note that there are three garlic harvests during a year.

 The first harvest is usually in early spring.
 Spring garlic plants are usually about a foot tall at this time.
 You can either pull a complete plant and use the scallion for cooking, or you can just cut some of the leaves and use these as a nice addition to your cuisine.

 The second harvest usually happens in June and this is when you can harvest garlic scapes.
 The scapes grow from a woody central stalk that some garlic sorts have.
 It is generally believed that removing the garlic scapes helps in forming bulbs later on, but opinions on this issue are a bit divided among experts.

 I personally prefer removing the scapes, as they are very tasty and healthy, and it does seem to help with having bigger bulbs.
-If you do decide to harvest scapes, they can be stored for around 3 months if refrigerated.
+If you do decide to harvest scapes, they can be stored for around 3 months in the refrigerator.

 The third – and main – harvest comes usually later in the summer, around mid-July up to late august.
 Again, all of these timelines can be pushed ahead of schedule if the climate is warm, or there were stretches of unusually warm weather, so it is best to check upon your plants regularly.